fuzzylogicxx/fuzzylogic/posts/2022-09-24-how-to-fix-common-ios-accessibility-issues-or-deque.md

 tags: [link, a11y, iOS, native, app]
 linkTarget: "https://www.deque.com/blog/how-to-fix-common-ios-accessibility-issues/"
 ---
+Although I don’t work on native apps, I’ve recently been wondering about how accessibility considerations for them compare to those for websites.
+So this is a timely and useful reference.

-> iOS provides a lot of accessibility behavior for free, so itâs a great start to making a mobile application accessible.
+> iOS provides a lot of accessibility behavior for free, so it’s a great start to making a mobile application accessible.
 Unfortunately, accessibility is more complicated than the iOS behavior can address, and using only default behavior can actually cause the app to have additional issues.
 ---